 Use anti-theft devices whenever possible and don't leave valuables in sight.

-In general, most taxis are clean and safe, and the local drivers honest and reliable.
+In general, most taxis are clean and safe, and the local drivers are honest and reliable.

 However, there have been reports that taxi drivers operating at the airport or main railway stations in Ljubljana are overcharging tourists.
 Always ask about the rate before getting in, and insist the driver use the meter.